sap-tutorials/btp-dev-guidance/tutorials/set-up-cicd/set-up-cicd.md

 ---
-title: Set Up a CI/CD Pipeline
+title: Set Up a CI/CD Pipeline for SAP BTP, Cloud Foundry Runtime
 description: This section describes how to configure and run a predefined continuous integration and delivery (CI/CD) pipeline that automatically tests, builds, and deploys your code changes to speed up your development and delivery cycles.
 keywords: cap
 parser: v2